 But the answer here wasn’t to create an exception where the team operated unilaterally, with a complete lack of commonality and standardisation.
 This resulted in numerous teams essentially running small development firms under the company’s brand, but with no governance, control or measurement.
 Regardless of what they said, even DevOps teams need these factors in their processes.

-It’s not impossible to develop processes which allow flexibility, creativity and alignment with DevOps ideals, whilst ensuring appropriate compliance, standardisation and control is maintained.
+It’s not impossible to develop processes that allow flexibility, creativity and alignment with DevOps ideals, whilst ensuring appropriate compliance, standardisation and control is maintained.
 It’s difficult, but not impossible.

 So, what did we do?

 Existing processes were reviewed and refined collaboratively, involving the relevant stakeholders, including process owners, practitioners, corporate compliance teams and audit teams.